-American Pie's Sean William Scott joins Lethal Weapon replacing Clayne Crawford in lead role
+American Pie's Seann William Scott joins Lethal Weapon replacing Clayne Crawford in lead role

-American Pie’s Sean William Scott joins Lethal Weapon replacing Clayne Crawford in lead role
+American Pie’s Seann William Scott joins Lethal Weapon replacing Clayne Crawford in lead role

 Scott will star as a new character who will partner up with Damon Wayans' Murtaugh

-Sean William Scott – best known as Stifler from the American Pie series – will replace Clayne Crawford as the co-lead in the third season of ITV’s Lethal Weapon.
+Seann William Scott – best known as Stifler from the American Pie series – will replace Clayne Crawford as the co-lead in the third season of ITV’s Lethal Weapon.
 The move comes days after Crawford was reportedly fired from the drama for bad behaviour on set.

 - “I hope I’m not fired!” – Lethal Weapon’s Clayne Crawford responds to reports that he’ll be dropped for season three